jeanjulessoucy/jeanjulessoucy.github.io/_projects/2008-01-30-king-can-kill-you.md

 ![](/images/09a_SoucyJJ_smoKING_CAN_KILL_YOU.jpg)

-« king can kill you », 2008, impression numérique, Séquence, Chicoutimi.
+Jean-Jules Soucy, « king can kill you », 2008, impression numérique, Séquence, Chicoutimi (Saguenay).